peteroupc/html3dutil/doc/H3DU.ShapeGroup.md

 Finds a bounding box that holds all vertices in this shape group.
- The bounding box is not guaranteed to be the tightest, and the box will be transformed to world space using the transforms of the shapes this group contains.
+ The bounding box is not guaranteed to be the tightest, and the box will be in world space coordinates.

 #### Return Value